Article Image

 Sideways Price Channel

-In a sideways price channel, we already saw that the classic buying and selling signals of the RSI indicator (buying if <30 and selling if >70) are relatively reliable.
+In a sideways price channel, we already saw that the classic buying and selling signals (buying if <30 and selling if >70) are relatively reliable.

 The share price fluctuates roughly between $10.75 and $7.50 in a wide lateral price channel.
 The price falls or rises every time one of the two limits is reached.
 In this case, the RSI displays accurate signals.